overwolf/overwolf.github.io/docs/api/overwolf-windows-mediaPlayerElement.md

 sidebar_label: overwolf.windows.mediaPlayerElement
 ---

-Use the `overwolf.windows.mediaPlayerElement` API to allows adding a media player element to a window to play video files.
+Use this API to allows adding a media player element to a window to play video files.

 ## Methods Reference